Fast, secure, risk-free booking guaranteed.

 Become one of the few to have skied on the base of the globe

-Channel your inner explorer en route to Antarctica and admire the icy landscapes
+Channel your inner explorer en route to Antarctica

 Expand your backcountry skiing horizons, spend 13 days en route to Antarctica, and experience the backcountry like you never have before!
 This enticing adventure poses a unique combination of backcountry skiing on epic ski lines and descents and exploring the breathtaking formations that the seventh continent offers.
 Lose yourself in phenomenal skiing on quality snowpack, witness some unique animals, discover the icy environment and marvel at the far-stretching icy vistas throughout the whole adventure.

 On the first day of this electrifying adventure, you’ll arrive in Ushuaia, Argentina, the world’s southernmost city, and spend the night in a shared hotel accommodation.

 The day begins with orientation with a ski or trekking guide.
 This will be followed by the Antarctica Prep and Glacier Travel Clinic with your ski guide and the group at the stunning Martial Glacier where you’ll prepare for your upcoming adventure.
 This glacier is one of the most notable tourist attractions in the region, the most important source of fresh water in Ushuaia and it offers some stupendous views for good measure.
 You can enjoy a happy hour at Küar, a restaurant and bar in Ushuaia, and feel the southern aromas.
 The night will be spent in Ushuaia.

 You’ll once again start your day off with the Antarctica Prep and Glacier Travel Clinic with your ski guide and the group at Martial Glacier.
 In the evening, you’ll have dinner and spend the night in Ushuaia.